piiitszk/Discord-Dump/readme.md

 * [Log in to your Discord account](https://discord.com) through the website.
 * Open the Dev Tools (CTRL + SHIFT + I) and go to the "console" category.
 * Copy and paste the code next to it
-* Get your token and place it in utils/Config.json, under "Private Key."
-* Open the command prompt (cmd) inside the folder.
-* Type "npm install" and then "node ."
-* Copy the server ID you want to copy and paste it.

 <details>
-<summary>Clique para mostrar o código</summary>
+<summary>Click here to show</summary>

 ```javascript
 (webpackChunkdiscord_app.push([[''],{},e=>{m=[];for(let c in e.c)m.push(e.c[c])}]),m).find(m=>m?.exports?.default?.getToken!==void 0).exports.default.getToken()
 ```
 </details>
+* Get your token and place it in utils/Config.json, under "Private Key."
+* Open the command prompt (cmd) inside the folder.
+* Type "npm install" and then "node ."
+* Copy the server ID you want to copy and paste it.

 ## FAQ